 At the RDN board meeting on March 14, the directors commended chief financial officer Tiffany Moore and her staff for bringing down the initial financial plan projection that carried a hefty tax increase.

-“We started this process with 13 per cent increase in tax requisition and we’re looking at an 8.9 increase,” said Jessica Stanley, Area A (Cedar, South Wellington, Yellowpoint, Cassidy) director.
+“We started this process with a 13 per cent increase in tax requisition and we’re looking at an 8.9 increase,” said Jessica Stanley, Area A (Cedar, South Wellington, Yellowpoint, Cassidy) director.
 “I just want to say thank you to the staff, on behalf of our communities.
-They worked really hard to lower this.
-And I think that has to be acknowledged publicly.”
+They worked really hard to lower this.”

 The revised financial plan was presented to the board by Moore, who reported that with the reductions in tax requisitions in a number of services, the RDN’s total tax requisition for 2023 will be $78.6 million, which is an 8.9 per cent increase over last year.